Schnebly Hill Formation

 The Schnebly Hill Formation is a section of red bed deposits found at the Colorado Plateau, near Sedona, Arizona.
 It is a dark red sandstone, from 800 ft to 1000 ft thick.
 It lies between Coconino Sandstone and the older Hermit Formation.
 It is near the Supai Group.

 The source of the name "Schnebly" is Sedona Schnebly, after whom the city of Sedona, Arizona, was named.

 Geology

 The formation traces to the Permian Age.

-The formation is the most prominent layer of the red rocks of the Sedona area due the presence of hematite – iron-oxide, frankly, rust – giving the sandstone a red color.
+The formation is the most prominent layer of the red rocks of the Sedona area due the presence of hematite – iron-oxide (rust) – giving the sandstone a red color.
 The Schnebly Hill Sandstone formation comprises three sections: